loginom/loginom-help-en-omegat/data/interface/packages.md

 * General:
    * ![ ](..\images\icons\toolbar-controls\refresh_default.svg) **Refresh** enables to refresh a list.

-Hot keys are available for some commands:
+Hotkeys are available for some commands:

 * %kbd F2 % — edit properties;
 * %kbd Ctrl O % — open the *Package*;